srid/purescript-book-sources/chapter4.md

 - `purescript-maybe`, which defines the `Maybe` type constructor
 - `purescript-arrays`, which defines functions for working with arrays
+- `purescript-strings`, which defines functions for working with Javascript strings
 - `purescript-foldable-traversable`, which defines functions for folding arrays and other data structures
+- `purescript-console`, which defines functions for printing to the console

 ## Introduction